ankakulka/tech-scribe/content/posts/readability.md

 ## Chunking

 A wall of uninterrupted text can put off even the most seasoned readers.
-Splitting your text into paragraphs helps the reader .
+Splitting your text into paragraphs helps the reader.
 When working in a desktop publishing programs such as InDesign, you can control *exactly* the amount of space between the paragraphs.
+For web publications, this can be achieved with CSS.

-## Your heart is on your left side
+## Getting the layout right

-...and so should be your text.
+Your heart is on your left side...and so should be your text.

 Text formatting on the web got much better in recent years, also CSS now offers much more flexibility.
 Yet we still see some usual offenders:
 - line length too long,